jonathanfischer97/ionerdss/docs/source/tutorials.rst

 Additional Resources
 --------------------

-- For function-by-function usage, see the :doc:`api_reference`.
+- For function-by-function details, see the :doc:`api_reference`.
-- For installation details, see the :doc:`installation`.
+- For installation instructions, see the :doc:`installation`.